itisdeep/custom-infra-aws/README.md

 $ cd backend
 $ terraform init
 ```
 * Apply the backend.
-This will create s3 bucket and dynamoDB table
+This will create s3 bucket and dynamoDB table.
+Please change the s3backend details in the file as per your requirement.
 ```
 $ cd ..
 $ terraform apply -var-file=backend.tfvars